KHEngineering/RoboRio/faq/fms.md

 - Robot Radio: 10.TE.AM.1 (where TE.AM is your 4 digit team number with leading zeroes if required) (This is the address set by the FRC Bride Configuration Tool)
 - roboRIO Ethernet: DHCP, assigned by the Robot Radio
 - Driver Station PC: DHCP, assigned by the Robot Radio
-- Additional Programming computers: DHCP, assigned by the Robot Radio (DHCP range: 10.TE.AM.20 to 10.TE.AM.199)
+- Additional programming computers: DHCP, assigned by the Robot Radio (DHCP range: 10.TE.AM.20 to 10.TE.AM.199)

-Note: You can still assign static IPs to any device on the Robot.
+Note: You can still assign static IPs to any device on the robot.
 However, do so between 10.TE.AM.2 and 10.TE.AM.19 so as to not interfere with the DHCP addressing on the of the field.

 ---

 ##Can I still stream images/Video to the Driver Station?
-Yes, however remember the Link between the driverstation and the Robot is capped at 7 Mbits/second total.
+Yes, however remember the link between the driverstation and the robot is capped at 7 Mbits/second total.
 The 2014 Driverstation protocol uses roughly 900kbits/sec alone, leaving ~6Mb/s for any network tables, camera traffic, or any other data the team wishes to transmit over the WIFI network.
-As a Control Engineer, I would recommend teams ensure that at no time are they using more than 5Mb/s total (including DS packets) to maintain reliable connection.
+As a Control Engineer, I would recommend that teams do not use more than 5Mb/s total (including DS packets) to maintain reliable connection.
 More information on FMS can be learned from the FMS whitepaper released by FIRST: [FMS Whitepaper](http://www.usfirst.org/sites/default/files/uploadedFiles/Robotics_Programs/FRC/Game_and_Season__Info/2013/FMSWhitePaper_RevA.pdf)

 NI states the new 2015 protocol should only use about 90kbits/sec vs the 900kbits/sec of the 2014 protocol, so this should give more headroom for users wishing to utilize the link bandwidth.
 This does not change my recommendation.
 Try to limit all comms between the Robot and DS to 5MB/s max to ensure smooth operations.